iris-hep/iris-hep.github.io/pages/fellows.md

 Two types of IRIS-HEP Fellows are possible:

-  * **IRIS-HEP Undergraduate Fellows** - Undergraduate fellows work a mentors, either developing or using research software relevant for HEP in the categories listed above.
+  * **IRIS-HEP Undergraduate Fellows** - Undergraduate fellows work with a mentor, developing research software relevant for HEP in one of the R&D categories listed above.
 Undergraduate fellows will receive a stipend, paid monthly, during their fellowship.

   * **IRIS-HEP Graduate Fellows** - Masters or Ph.D.
 Graduate fellows work with a mentor developing research software relevant for HEP in one of the R&D areas listed above.
-Graduate Fellows should not in general have support via a teaching or research assistant position.
+Graduate fellows will receive a stipend, paid monthly, during their fellowship.
+They should not in general have support via a teaching or research assistant position during the fellowship period.

-Fellows are expected to have a base research stipend from their university, but receive a monthly subsistence plus travel expenses from their IRIS-HEP fellowship.  **Travel support is not available in 2020 due to the COVID-19 pandemic.
-All work and interactions with mentors will be entirely virtual.**

-Due to COVID-19 restrictions, no travel or subsistence payments can currently be paid to support co-location of Fellows with mentors.
+Due to COVID-19 restrictions, no travel or subsistence payments can currently be paid to support co-location of either Undergraduate or Graduate Fellows with mentors.

-Duration of fellowship and total stipend: An IRIS-HEP fellowship will pay up to 3 FTE-months (full time equivalent) at $2000/month.
+**Duration of fellowship and total stipend:** An IRIS-HEP fellowship will pay up to 3 FTE-months (full time equivalent) at $2000/month.
 As full time research software activities are not consistent with taking classes during the academic year (as opposed to summer), most fellows will work a smaller time fraction over a larger number of calendar months.
 (For example, half-time for 6 months.)
 Applicants should include a proposed time profile for their activities in their proposal, as well as note their academic course load and/or any other activities taking significant time.

   Examples fellows in a related program can be found on the [DIANA/HEP Fellow webpage](http://diana-hep.org/pages/fellows.html) and example projects of interest in the HEP community can be found on the [HEP Software Foundation Google Summer of Code (HSF GSoC) webpage](https://hepsoftwarefoundation.org/activities/gsoc.html).
 While GSoC is a separate program, funded by Google, many of the projects could also be appropriate for IRIS-HEP Fellows if they are within the R&D areas listed above.